-- It helps calm your baby and helps to steady his breathing and heart rate. - It helps to keep your baby warm: this will maintain your baby's blood sugar. - It helps you to start bonding with your baby. - · Your baby will cry less. - It helps your baby initiate his first feed.
+- It helps calm your baby and helps to steady his breathing and heart rate. - It helps to keep your baby warm: this will maintain your baby's blood sugar. - It helps you to start bonding with your baby. - Your baby will cry less. - It helps your baby initiate his first feed.

 Your baby needs skin to skin contact to stimulate his brain and to use his sense of smell.
 This triggers your baby to self attach to your breast, which primes his brain to breastfeed optimally.
-The to ensure that you are given this opportunity as soon as possible after birth.
+Try to ensure that you are given this opportunity as soon as possible after birth normone levels start to fall and milk production starts.
+This is helped by offering the first feed as soon as possible after birth.